-1. Grand-Hotel du Cap-Ferrat, A Four Seasons Hotel
+1. Grand-Hotel du Cap-Ferrat, a Four Seasons hotel

-The Grand-Hôtel du Cap-Ferrat, a Four Seasons Hotel, is actually located in France between Nice and Monaco, at the tip of the Cap-Ferrat peninsula, facing the Mediterranean, in a private 17-acre estate with pine trees and flowers of a thousand colors.
+The Grand-Hôtel du Cap-Ferrat, a Four Seasons Hotel, is located in France between Nice and Monaco, at the tip of the Cap-Ferrat peninsula, facing the Mediterranean, in a private 17-acre estate with pine trees and flowers of a thousand colors.
 The hotel has just 49 double rooms and 24 Suites, which have been entirely renovated and redecorated by the famous designer Pierre-Yves Rochon.
-It has an 8500-square-foot spa with an indoor swimming pool, indoor and outdoor treatment rooms, an indoor and outdoor gym, Jacuzzi, saunas, steam rooms, and spa gardens.
+It has an 8500 ft² spa with an indoor swimming pool, indoor and outdoor treatment rooms, an indoor and outdoor gym, Jacuzzi, saunas, steam rooms, and spa gardens.

-This luxury hotel is open from March to November, and you will find the best deals here at the end of March and the start of November.
+This luxury hotel is open from March to November, and you’ll find the best deals here are at the end of March and the start of November.
 The spectacular Club Dauphin, with an Olympic-sized heated seawater swimming pool, is open throughout the season, and the hotel has three restaurants under the direction of Michelin-starred Executive Chef Yoric Tièche: the gastronomic restaurant Le Cap, with one Michelin Star; the Club-Dauphin restaurant, open for lunch in season; and the Veranda with Mediterranean cuisine for all-day dining.

 My lasting memory of a stay at this hotel is sitting on that magical terrace, watching the distant ships pass by at the end of the Cap Ferrat peninsula while twinkling planes negotiate the skies above on their way into Nice airport.
-I love smelling the greenery in the gorgeous gardens, at the end of a hot day under the Mediterranean sun, and of course, sipping a beer as live jazz plays into the starry night.
+I love smelling the greenery in the gorgeous gardens at the end of a hot day under the Mediterranean sun, and of course, sipping a beer as live jazz plays into the starry night.
 If you have a soul, you cannot fail to fall in love with this hotel and the person you share it with.